Sniper Rifle

 Table 1.
 Mil and 0.10 mil deviations at ranges from 100 to 1000 meters.

-Now for some real-world examples.
-Suppose you are firing a 140 grain 7.62 mm bullet, from a weapon zeroed at 100 meters, at a target that is 300 meters down range.
-The bullet drop would be 42 centimeters.
-You would need to adjust the elevation turret up by 14 increments, since each tenth of a mil would equal 3 cm at that distance.
-Next you are sighting with a Hornady 140 grain 6.5 mm Creedmoor at 500 meters and it is hitting 5 cm to the right.
-You would need to adjust your windage turret 1 increment to the left, since each tenth of a mil equals 5 cm at 500 meters.
+Now, let’s consider some practical examples.
+Imagine you are shooting a 140 grain 7.62 mm bullet from a rifle that is zeroed at 100 meters, aiming at a target 300 meters away.
+The bullet drop at this range would be 42 centimeters.
+To correct this, you would need to raise the elevation turret by 14 increments because each 0.10 mil corresponds to 3 cm at 300 meters.
+In another scenario, if you’re using a Hornady 140 grain 6.5 mm Creedmoor at 500 meters and it impacts 5 cm to the right of your target, you would need to adjust the windage turret by 1 increment to the left.
+This is due to the fact that each 0.10 mil equals 5 cm at 500 meters.

 MOA vs. MRAD